ManuelMartinG/neural-network-implementation/README.md

 # NeuralNet

-A Neural Network implementation using `numpy` :octocat:
+A Neural Network implementation using `numpy`! :octocat:

-> Created for my own learning purposes mainly.
+This is a project created for my own learning purposes mainly for building neural networks.

+Some examples on the usage can be cound on [`/examples/`](@https://github.com/next-manuelmartin5/neural-network-implementation/tree/feature/add-cost-functions/examples) directory.

 ![alt text](docs/images/decision-function-plotter.png)